w3f/w3f-education/docs/Rust/section3/ownership.md

 description: Learn how the ownership model works in Rust, and why it allows for Rust to be safe at compile time.
 ---

 As mentioned in the intro, a crucial part of Rust's safety is its memory management.  **Ownership** in Rust is the concept that defines a set of rules for how to handle memory in a Rust program.
 It does not affect performance - as ownership checks happen at compile time.

-While these rules may seem prohibitive at times, they ensure completely memory-safe code.
+While these rules may seem prohibitive, they sometimes ensure entirely memory-safe code.

 :::note

-If you aren't familiar with what the stack and heap is, make sure you [read this first](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap), as it will provide context for why ownership is important when dealing with collections.
+If you aren't familiar with the stack and heap, make sure you [read this first](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap), as it will provide context for why ownership is essential when dealing with collections.

 :::